Need to talk? Call 1800 882 436.

 • hold a Special Category visa

-The child must meet these residency requirements or be living with you.
+Your child must meet these rules or be living with you.

-The payments might be affected if you’re living outside Australia.
-New arrivals to Australia usually wait one year before they can get Family Tax Benefit Part A, but there are some exemptions.
+The payments might be affected if you're living outside Australia.
+New arrivals to Australia may have to wait one year before they can get Family Tax Benefit Part A. But there are some exemptions.

 Income test